-The Canadian Landscape Portfolio - Portfolio des Paysages Canadiens (CLP-PPC) is a described as a 3 part series of compiled photographic collections and selections that illustrate the diversity of Canada’s landscapes as interpreted though through the camera lens and written descriptions of CSLA members.
+The Canadian Landscape Portfolio - Portfolio des Paysages Canadiens (CLP-PPC), is a project that received support through the LACF Grants program and is a described as a 3 part series of compiled photographic collections and selections that illustrate the diversity of Canada’s landscapes as interpreted though through the camera lens and written descriptions of CSLA members.
 The CLP has also been designed as a participatory tool and ultimately a visual complement to the Canadian Landscape Charter with the intent that these collections ultimately illustrate why “landscapes” are so vital to us all.

 .1_ A first edition_ Significant Landscapes

 Near Jasper,2016_ W.Graham